Category: New York

 I lived in NJ but worked in NY.
 Why does my W-2 show all of my income as being taxable to BOTH NY and NJ?

-New York: By law, New York employers are required to report in Box 16 of your W-2 the same amount that is reported in Box 1, regardless of what portion of the wages were actually earned in New York.
-For example, if you earned $50,000 working for a company, but only $20,000 was earned in New York, your W-2 should still list $50,000 in Box 16 for New York.
+By law, New York employers are required to report in Box 16 of your W-2 the same amount that is reported in Box 1, regardless of what portion of the wages were actually earned in New York.
+For example, if you earned $50,000 working for a company, but only $20,000 was earned in New York, your W-2 will still list $50,000 in Box 16 for New York.

 When you are filling out your return, the amount that you enter in Box 16 for New York should only represent the amount of your income that is taxable to New York.
 Because of this, the amount you enter in Box 16 may not match exactly what is listed on the hard copy of your W-2.
 Your New York entry in Box 16 should only list the amount of wages that are taxable to New York (generally this would be Box 1 minus any other states' Box 16 amounts).